Mr-Pnut/portable-n64-toolchain/README.md

 > docker build . -t n64
 ```

 At this point the toolchain will build.
-It takes a while, probably 15-20 mins at least.
+It will take 10 minutes at most, but you only have to build it once (unless you're updating the toolchain).

 After that's done you have a Docker image of the toolchain.
 You can go to where the source for your project is at and run the following to build it.